Commercial AC & Corporate HVAC Systems

 Precision Cooling & Server Room Cooling

-Custom ducting, fresh-air, and exhaust ventilation systems for offices, hospitals, kitchens, retail, and industrial facilities across Kerala.
+Custom ducting fabrication, fresh-air, kitchen exhaust, clean-room air distribution (ISO 14644-1 Class 5-9), thermal/acoustic insulation, and ventilation systems for commercial and industrial facilities across Kerala.

 Ready to elevate your cooling solutions?